Find Trade Colleges

 Women make up 8% of the precision metal working majors at the school.

-Read full report on Precision Metal Working at New River Community and Technical College
+Full Precision Metal Working at New River Community and Technical College Report

-Out of the 6 schools in West Virginia that were part of this year’s ranking, Mountwest Community and Technical College landed the # 2 spot on the list.
-Located in the medium-sized suburb of Huntington, MCTC is a public school with a small student population.
+A rank of #2 on this year’s list means Mountwest Community and Technical College is a great place for precision metal working students working on their associate degree.
+Located in the suburb of Huntington, MCTC is a public school with a small student population.

 The average amount in student loans that precision metal working majors at MCTC take out while working on their Associate Degree is $9,659.